 Install a Rainwater Tank

 Do you water plants?
 Do you have an abundance of water that is wasted?
-If so, there are suppliers like Tanks Direct that you can use to capture all this rainwater and put it to good use.
+If so, there are rainwater tanks you can buy to capture all that rainwater and put it to good use.
 The fact of the matter is, we can use rainwater for an abundance of things, not just watering the plants.
 If you have the time and inclination, you can treat rainwater, so it becomes drinking water, or you can use it for other reasons, like taking a bath.
 This will result in much cheaper utility bills!

 Keep Your Pantry Full of Natural Ingredients